 Krister Azelius has been a partner of Vinge since 1996 and heads the firm's litigation and arbitration team in Southern Sweden.
 His practice is completely specialised within the dispute resolution area.
 He has extensive experience of international and national arbitration, as well as national litigation.
-He heads the team in several on-going arbitral proceedings, including an on-going MUSD 120 insurance dispute.
-Furthermore, he has led the firm's team in several widely publicised multi-party cases in the Swedish courts of general jurisdiction, including a number of cases on behalf of hundreds of house-owners against major building corporations and a multi-party action on behalf of 160 private investors against two insurance companies, as well as a dispute involving many well-known rock bands.
+He leads and has led the firm's team in several widely publicised multi-party cases in the Swedish courts of general jurisdiction, including a number of cases on behalf of hundreds of house owners against major real estate development companies and a multi-party action on behalf of 160 private investors against an investment advisor and its insurance companies, as well as a dispute involving many well-known rock bands.
 Some of these cases are still pending in the courts.
+Furthermore, he heads the team in several ongoing arbitral proceedings.
 He regularly publishes papers on dispute resolution issues in English and Swedish.